Ciechanowice

 Ciechanowice is a village in the administrative district of Gmina Marciszów, within Kamienna Góra County, Lower Silesian Voivodeship, in south-western Poland.
 It is situated on the Bóbr River.

 History

 Town rights were granted in 1754 and revoked in 1809.
 It was a center for copper and sulfur mining.
 In 1842, the settlement had a population of 1,182.

 After assumption of Polish rule in accordance with the Potsdam Agreement, the local populace was expelled by mid-1946, for new Polish settlers to take their place.

+Transport

+The village is served by Ciechanowice railway station.